wileylau/pixel-infra/docs/download/miatoll/latest.md

 - Inline vendor and odm props with Pixel 4a SPB3
 - Fix heating (Thanks to iNeoony)
 - Enable hidden Gaming mode ootb
+- ZIP is signed by SignAPK (flashable by AOSP recovery)

 ### Bugs ###
 - None noticed.
 Report with logcat.